-David Dapore started at RUSH in March of 2011, taking on the role of Director of Finance and promoted to Vice President of Finance and Administration in 2015.
+David Dapore started at RUSH in March of 2011, taking on the role of Director of Finance, promoted to Vice President of Finance and Administration in 2015 and today he is the Vice President of Finance.
 Responsible for managing the accounting and finances of the company, David takes pride in knowing that he works for a company that cares about its employees and customers just as much as the bottom line.

 During the economic downturn, and after 11 years with his former company, David was looking for other opportunities and RUSH had an immediate need for an experienced finance director.
 After a phone call with William (President, RUSH), David was in the door the next day.
 “When I first came to RUSH, I quickly realized this was not your average construction company,” says David.
 “I know many employees here say the same thing, but I can’t say enough good things about the people who work here and the atmosphere.
 The gentlemen at the top, Ed, William, and Paul, share a passion for life and construction that is unsurpassed and it’s contagious.”